chadlung/pecan/docs/source/simple_ajax.rst

 **What did we just do?**

 #.
 Created a model called ``Project`` that can hold project specific data
 #.
-Added a `__json__ <http://pecan.readthedocs.org/en/latest/jsonify.html>`_ method so an instance of the ``Project class`` can be easily represented as JSON.
+Added a :ref:`jsonify` method so an instance of the ``Project class`` can be easily represented as JSON.
 The controller we will soon build will make use of that JSON capability

-**Note:** There are other ways to return JSON with Pecan, check out the `documentation <http://pecan.readthedocs.org/en/latest/jsonify.html>`_ for more information.
+**Note:** There are other ways to return JSON with Pecan, check out :ref:`jsonify` for more information.

 Working with the Controllers
 ----------------------------